 In analyzing whether a will contest action might succeed, it is important to know that Indiana law generally favors upholding the efforts of people to direct the distribution of their assets upon death through the use of a will (or other estate planning mechanisms).
 The standard for testamentary capacity takes this into account.
 For example, a person who has been diagnosed with dementia or Alzeheimer’s disease has not necessarily lost testamentary capacity.
 If the criteria for establishing testamentary capacity have been satisifed, a person diagnosed wtih a progressive, brain-altering disease could still have testamentary capacity in the early stages of that disease.

 The decision about whether to file an action to contest a will requires a careful, fact-sensitive analysis.
 However, there is a very short period of time to make that decision.
 Indiana law requires an action to contest a will to be filed within three months of the date the court where the will was filed has issued an order determining the will to have been properly signed.
 Therefore, if you are trying to decide whether to take action to contest a will, you must act quickly following the death of the testator.
-Several of the attorneys at Allen Wellman McNew Harvey, LLP, regularly practice in the area of will contest actions.
+Several of the attorneys at Allen Wellman Harvey Keyes Cooley, LLP, regularly practice in the area of will contest actions.